Cinnamon Golden Milk Latte

 Cinnamon Golden Milk Latte, a warming turmeric latte recipe made with ground turmeric, ginger, coconut, and black pepper.
 An easy self-care ritual drink that is healthy AND tastes delicious!

 Are you golden milk latte obsessed?
-Nothing beats a warm and soothing turmeric-based latte for a mid-morning or afternoon pick-me-up.
+Nothing beats a warm and soothing turmeric-based latte for a mid-morning, afternoon pick-me-up, or before-bed ritual.

 While turmeric is the foundation of golden milk, adding a few additional spices can take the traditional Ayurvedic beverage next level — specifically a dash of cinnamon, cardamom, nutmeg, and vanilla.